SummaryRead the full fact sheet

 If you have a family history of vision or hearing problems, your doctor might recommend regular tests.
 As you get older, it’s a good idea to have regular vision and hearing tests, so any problems are picked up early.
 Your doctor can help you to work out what tests are right for you.

 To learn more about the different health checks you need at each stage of life, or to order a health check toolkit, visit the Spanner in the Works website.

 Where to get help

-- , 2018, Prostate Cancer Foundation of Australia and Cancer Council Australia PSA Testing Guidelines Expert Advisory Panel, Cancer Council Australia.
+- Clinical practice guidelines for PSA testing and early management of test-detected prostate cancer, Prostate Cancer Foundation of Australia and Cancer Council Australia PSA Testing Guidelines Expert Advisory Panel, Cancer Council Australia.